 To learn how a tummy tuck might benefit you, contact UCI Plastic Surgery to schedule a consultation at one of our locations in Orange County, CA. We have offices in Orange, Costa Mesa, Tustin, Newport, and Yorba Linda, CA.

 What Is a Tummy Tuck?

-A tummy tuck, or abdominoplasty, is a surgical procedure to remove excess skin and, if needed, tighten and repair muscles to achieve a flatter, toned-looking abdomen.
+A tummy tuck, or abdominoplasty, is a surgical body contouring procedure to remove excess skin and, if needed, tighten and repair muscles to achieve a flatter, toned-looking abdomen.
 If a stubborn pocket of fat is contributing to your belly bulge, you can opt to combine a tummy tuck with liposuction.
 Pairing a tummy tuck and liposuction can create an additional slimming effect, reduce costs, and make recovery faster.

 Why Might I Consider a Tummy Tuck?

 It’s a fact of life that skin loses elasticity with aging, and begins to loosen and sag.
 Combine that change with significant body changes from pregnancy or weight loss, and you can end up with a permanently flabby belly.
 That might take the form of loose, drooping skin or a stomach bulge that never flattens.